nehalsoni23/PID-Controller/README.md

 I tried setting Ki to 0.001 with `Kp=-0.1` and `Kd=-3.0` respectively.
 But it didn't work well and failed within seconds.
 Then I tried much lesser constant -0.0001 and it was working well.
 Still, the car was driving on the boundaries when the complex turns comes up.

-## Fine Turning
+## Fine Tuning

-It turns out that even after tuning Ki to from 0.001 to 0.0001 it didn't make much difference to the problem of driving near boundaries while sharp turning.
-I figured out the solution that I need to increase my Kp from 0.1.
+It turns out that even after tuning Ki to from -0.001 to -0.0001 it didn't make much difference to the problem of driving near boundaries while sharp turning.
+I figured out the solution that I need to increase my Kp from -0.1.
 Because low Kp wasn't increasing my steering angle to the desired value when needed because the multiplication factor was very small.

 I also had to change my Kd constant in process of increasing my Kp as the car started introducing more oscillations.
-By increasing Kd to 6.0 oscillations were reduced considerably.
-And I kept my Ki to really small value as 0.0009.
+By increasing Kd to `-6.0` oscillations were reduced considerably.
+And I kept my Ki to really small value as `-0.0009`.

 That makes my final values of constants as `[-0.22, -0.0009, -6.0]`.
 With these parameters car in a simulator is able to drive without going near to edges on a straight path as well as sharp turning.